TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Integration/approximating_integrals.md

 $$
 which use the left and the right end point of the interval, respectively.

-The left Rectangle rule is depicted in {numref}`Figure %s <Fig:NumericalIntegration:leftRectangle>`.
+The left Rectangle rule is depicted in {numref}`Figure %s <Fig:ApproximatingIntegrals:leftRectangle>`.

 :::{figure} Images/Fig-NumericalIntegration-leftRectangle.svg
-:name: Fig:NumericalIntegration:leftRectangle
+:name: Fig:ApproximatingIntegrals:leftRectangle
 :figwidth: 90%
 :class: dark-light